To reach ‘nones,’ try experimental churches

 Between 2008 and 2012, Path1 reports, The United Methodist Church started 684 new congregations in the United States.
 The vast majority are still going strong, said the Rev. Candace M. Lewis, Path1’s executive director, but about 10 percent have since closed.

-Between 2013 and 2015, the church planted 504 churches in the United States.
+Between 2013 and 2015, the denomination planted 504 churches in the United States.
 Path1 also has equipped 2,300 new church planters over the past three years.

 One of the denomination’s goals for the next four years is to make 1 million new disciples around the world.
 New church starts have a crucial role to play in that, Lewis said.